onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

         - every "and" is a point where the viewer can disengage
         - better: "we tried this, but that got in the way, therefore we had to do this, but it didn't work, so we tried this"
             - seamless flow - immersed from start to finish
+    - setup/tension/payoff structure for storytelling - or promise/progress/payoff
+        - for each of the 5-10 key points in the video!
     - what intrigues: uncertainty
     - communicate the value of the video better - let viewers know what they'll get out of it
         - viewers must know: what's happening, why it's important, what could go wrong
         - clear & concise isn't good enough - viewers must see it in action - analogy! example!
         - take full advantage of visual communication: always show a visual about what you're talking about
 - end on a high note
-- outro - end screen sales pitch - no "like/comment/sub" (meaningless) but redirect to another video & discord
+- outro - end screen sales pitch - no "like/comment/sub" (ask) but redirect to another video (offer) (& discord?)